 EGGS!
 HOW IMPORTANT ARE THEY?

 EGGS!
 HOW IMPORTANT ARE THEY?
 If you are my wife and you are making “cornbread” they are very important.
 Now for you who don’t know what cornbread is you have my sympathies.
-For us who have born and raised in the South it is a staple and more important than any piece of cake.
+For us who have been born and raised in the South it is a staple and more important than any piece of cake.
 How can you eat pinto beans without corn bread?
 Excuse me.
 I digress.
 One lesson I have learned; never boil all the eggs in the house in the morning if your wife is making corn bread at night.
-That lesson was driven home when my wife Millie was making corn bread on Saturday and came to the point where you add the egg.
+That lesson was driven home when my wife was making corn bread and came to the point where you add the egg.
 Uh Oh!
 So next door I went to borrow an egg from our neighbors just a few yards (as in feet) away.
 And thankfully they had an egg and graciously they gave it to me and said no repayment was necessary.
-Millie finished the cornbread and it was delicious and with the beans and greens it was a wonderful meal.
+My wife finished the cornbread and it was delicious and with the beans and greens it was a wonderful meal.